neuronsimulator/nrn/README.md

 make -j
 ```

-If you flex / bison is in non-standard location then add flex/bison binaries to `PATH` env variable or use `CMAKE_PREFIX_PATH`:
+If flex / bison is installed in non-standard location then set `PATH` env variable to have latest flex/bison in `PATH` or use `CMAKE_PREFIX_PATH`:

 ```
  cmake .. -DCMAKE_PREFIX_PATH="/usr/local/opt/bison/;/usr/local/opt/flex"